 Pokeno School prides itself on its wonderful environment and surroundings.
-We ask the children to help look after the school grounds by either putting their rubbish in the bins or by taking it home.
+We ask the children to help look after the school grounds by encouraging them to take their

-These donations assist the Board of Trustees and staff to deliver higher quality programmes than would be possible if we relied solely on our Government funding.
-The donations are tax deductible, so please retain your receipt for tax purposes.
+These donations assist the Board of Trustees and staff to deliver higher quality programmes that would be possible if we relied solely on our Government funding.
+The donations are tax-deductible, so please retain your receipt for tax purposes.

 $100 per family